 Assets/Code/HexTiles folder as well as

 Assets/Plugins/Fluent-State-Machine.dll into your Unity project.
-This has been tested on Unity 5.5 but should work on earlier versions of 5.x as well.
+This requires Unity 5.3 or later and has been tested on up to Unity 2017.1.0.
 Note that Fluent-State-Machine is only required by the editor and does not need to be included in your builds.

 Creating a tile map

 To create a new hex tile map, go to the GameObject menu or right click anywhere in the Hierarchy window in Unity and select Hex tile map from the list of types of objects to create.
 This will add a new object named "Hex tile map" to your scene.
 Select it and you will see the inspector for the tile editor which should look something like this: